 Improved Oil Recovery from Upper Jurassic Smackover Carbonates (Class II Reservoir) Through the Application of Advanced Technologies at Womack Hill Oil Field, Choctaw and Clarke Counties, Alabama, Eastern Gulf Coastal Plain

-The goal of the project is to adress technologies to extend the economic life of Womack Hill field's Smackover reservoir through improved understanding of the reservoir, recovery processes and producibility constraints and to transfer this technology to domestic operators with analogous reservoirs or similar production problems.
+The goal of the project is to address technologies to extend the economic life of Womack Hill field's Smackover reservoir through improved understanding of the reservoir, recovery processes and producibility constraints and to transfer this technology to domestic operators with analogous reservoirs or similar production problems.

 University of Alabama